-It takes slightly more than 4 pounds of fresh grapes to produce a pound of raisins, according to the book “Wellness Foods A to Z: An Indispensable Guide for Health-Conscious Food Lovers.”
-The fresh fruit loses about 80 percent of its water during the drying process, which is why raisins are significantly smaller – and far more nutrient-dense than grapes.
+It takes slightly more than 4 pounds of fresh grapes to produce a pound of raisins, according to the University of California-Davis's Viticulture & Enology program.
+The fresh fruit loses about 80 percent of its water during the drying process, which is why raisins are significantly smaller and far more nutrient-dense than grapes.

 Packed With Fiber

 Because raisins contain equal amounts of soluble and insoluble fiber, they promote normal cholesterol levels as well as bowel regularity.
-A serving of raisins also supplies 8 percent and 4 percent of the daily values for potassium and iron, respectively.
+A single serving of raisins also supplies 8 percent and 4 percent of the daily values for potassium and iron, respectively.
 Potassium helps counteract the effects of sodium, iron keeps your cells oxygenated and both minerals are needed for normal muscle contraction.

 It's not hard to eat two or more servings of raisins in one sitting, especially if you don't know what a 1/4-cup serving actually looks like.
-While you'd get close to 3 grams of fiber and 16 percent of the daily value for potassium from 1/2 cup of loosely packed raisins, you'd also be getting about 215 calories almost 60 grams of carbohydrates, most of which are simple sugars.
+While you'd get close to 3 grams of fiber and 16 percent of the daily value for potassium from 1/2 cup of loosely packed raisins, you'd also be getting about 215 calories and almost 60 grams of carbohydrates, most of which are simple sugars.

 Eating too many raisins affects your blood sugar levels in two ways.
 Although fiber slows the process somewhat, simple carbohydrates generally raise your blood sugar more quickly than complex carbohydrates, the kind found in vegetables and whole grains.
 It's the total amount of carbohydrates you consume that determines how high your blood sugar levels go, however, which is why a large serving of raisins has a far greater effect on your blood sugar than a small one.

-- California Raisins: History
+- California Raisins: "History"

-- USDA National Nutrient Database: Raisins, Seedless
+- USDA National Nutrient Database: "Raisins, Seedless"

-- USDA National Nutrient Database: Grapes, Red or Green, (European Type, Such As Thompson Seedless), Raw
+- USDA National Nutrient Database: "Grapes, Red or Green, (European Type, Such as Thompson Seedless), Raw"

-- University of Arkansas Division of Agriculture Cooperative Extension Service: The Exchange List System for Diabetic Meal Planning
+- University of Arkansas: Division of Agriculture: Cooperative Extension Service: "The Exchange List System for Diabetic Meal Planning"